 But what about our furry friends that are outside with us?
 While we may have sprayed repellent all over ourselves, what do you do about your dog that’s getting swarmed too?
 They need protection just as much as we do.
 If not, more since they can’t swipe at them.

-Dog’s Get Bit Too.
+Dog’s Get Mosquito Bites, Too.

 Dogs with short fur are a meal running in the woods just for mosquitoes.
-They can’t wave their arms at the bugs to drive them away, so when you see their backside covered with mosquitoes, they’re getting eaten up just as we would.
+They can’t wave their arms at the bugs to drive them away.
+So, when you see their backside covered with mosquitoes, they’re getting eaten up just as we would.

 Short Fur VS Long Fur.

 I was camping this past weekend with a pack of dogs, just because all my friends have dogs like we do.
 Most of the dogs had long fur which I noticed the bugs stayed away from.
 Sure, they would hover over the dogs face at times.
 But, they would use their paws to swipe their face or just simply run around playing.

 With the two dogs that had short fur, the bugs seem to just love them.
 Atlas, most of all I’m afraid.
 I’m not sure what it is about my dog Atlas that the bugs seem to crave, but they swarm her within seconds of being near the woods.
 She gets bit so bad that her skin starts to welt up all over her body.